gosulja/bark/README.md

 # bark
-A mini diassembler & decompiler for amd64.
+A mini disassembler & decompiler for amd64.

 # usage
 Edit `input.s` with a set of bytes (machine code).